jwmullally/dracut-iscsi-target/README.md

 - [MACSEC L2 encryption](https://developers.redhat.com/blog/2016/10/14/macsec-a-different-solution-to-encrypt-network-traffic/)
 - Support a custom kernel post-install script for automatically generating the ISO and writing it to a custom location (e.g. USB key)
-- systemd-boot EFI entry (?)
 - Make initiator add devices in LUN order
-- - (wireshark suggests they are being added in order reported by target)
+  - (wireshark suggests they are being added in order reported by target)
+- Remove need for specifying `$dracut_iscsi_target_boot_prefix`
+- Sort "iSCSI Target" entry under Fedora entries in bootloader menu

 ## Developing